-in the Encyclopedia.
+stored in the Encyclopedia.
+Now, our analysis implies that an NCC initially involves the Merger of two roots-but the result of this is still Ø-labelled.38 In order to have access to information for the purpose of C-I interpretation, a categoriser (or at least, some functional head) is Merged with this Ø-labelled structure and provides a label.
+It is only at this stage that the syntactic object (the result of two instances of Merge, one between roots and one with a categoriser) is able to access the atomic content stored in the Encyclopedia.
 The result of a root Merge alone, without a categoriser, can never have compositional meaning, because it lacks an interpretable label.
 One thing that follows straightfowardly from this is that the domain of first categorisation is the lowest domain to be qualified for the assignment of atomic content.
 This account also captures some observations made by Arad (2003) concerning the semantics of domains where a functional head is Merged to a bare root, in contrast to those where the lexical item is already categorised.
 The former show a good deal more semantic variation than the latter, since their semantics are imposed non-compositionally at categorisation, in agreement with the model outlined here.

 Above we contrasted the predictions of Borer's XS model to the model of interpretation and its relation to the syntactic cycle proposed by Embick and Marantz (2008).
-The latter takes the domain of first categorisation to be the only domain to the assignment of non-compositional semantic content, readily refuted by examples like naturalise, as shown above.
-We might naively expect that a compound consisting of two roots, such as the NCCs we discuss here, could bear compositional semantics - but, as the discussion above shows, there are principled reasons to reject such an analysis.
+The latter takes the domain of first categorisation to be the only domain for the assignment of non-compositional semantic content, readily refuted by examples like naturalise, as shown above.
+We might naively expect that a compound consisting of two roots, such as the NCCs we discuss here, could bear compositional semantics-but, as the discussion above shows, there are principled reasons to reject such an analysis.
 This seems to be confirmed by the Yixing data.
 In other varieties, such as Mandarin, it would be difficult to determine whether a compound consists of two fully categorised items or two uncategorised roots, since for the most part there are no overt categorisers.
 Thanks to the tone sandhi patterning of Yixing, however, we can detect categorisation, as that forms the domain of PS tone sandhi.
 We find that if a string is to indicate compositional meaning, it will never display PS tone sandhi, as in (4b).
-Conversely, if a string displays PS sandhi, it will never have compositional meaning, as in (4a).
+Conversely, if a string displays PS sandhi, 39 it will never have compositional meaning, as in (4a).